Alfonso I d'Este: Marriages and issue

-After Lucrezia's death on 24 June 1519, he married Laura Dianti by whom he had had an illegitimate son, Alfonso d'Este (later legitimized).
+After Lucrezia's death on 24 June 1519, Alfonso formed a union with Laura Dianti, by whom he had two illegitimate sons (later legitimized): Alfonso and Alfonsino d'Este.

 Art

 Like his brother Ippolito I, Cardinal d'Este, he was one of the great patrons of art of his time: for him the elderly Giovanni Bellini painted The Feast of the Gods in 1514, Bellini's last completed painting.
 He turned to Bellini's pupil, Titian, for a sequence of paintings.
 In 1529 Alfonso created the most magnificent gallery of his time, his studiolo or camerino d'alabastro ("small alabaster room"), now usually known as his "Camerino", in order to better display his works of art against white marble-veneered walls under a gilded ceiling.
 The pallor of the marble led to the name of this room as the chamber of alabaster.
 There are documents from Mario Equicola on 9 October 1511, noting plans for painting of a room in Ferrara, in which six fables (fabule) or histories (istorie) shall be placed.
 I have already found them and have presented them in writing."
 A letter from Alfonso, dated 14 November 1514, authorized payment to Giovanni Bellini, the first painting completed for the chamber.